 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
 All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
+In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- our use of cash reserves; - · the initiation, timing, progress and results of our preclinical studies and clinical trials, and our research and development programs; - · our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals; - our ability to advance product candidates into, and successfully complete, clinical trials; - the potential advantages of our product candidates; - the timing or likelihood of regulatory filings and approvals; - · the commercialization of our product candidates, if approved; - · our manufacturing plans; - our sales, marketing and distribution capabilities and strategy; - market acceptance of any product we successfully commercialize; - · the pricing, coverage and reimbursement of our product candidates, if approved; - the implementation of our business model, strategic plans for our business and product candidates; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and our ability to defend and enforce any such intellectual property rights; - our ability to enter into strategic arrangements, collaborations and/or commercial partnerships in the United States and other territories and the potential benefits of such arrangements; - · our estimates regarding expenses, capital requirements and needs for additional financing; - our expectations regarding how far into the future our cash on hand will fund our ongoing operations; - the impact of COVID-19, including the responsive measures taken by governmental authorities and others, on our clinical trials, on future commercialization of, and future demand for, our products, available funding, our operations and the economy in general, which may precipitate or exacerbate other risks and/or uncertainties: - our financial performance; and - developments relating to our competitors and our industry.
+- our use of cash reserves; - · the initiation, timing, progress and results of our preclinical studies and clinical trials, and our research and development programs; - · our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals; - our ability to advance product candidates into, and successfully complete, clinical trials; - · the potential advantages of our product candidates; - the timing or likelihood of regulatory filings and approvals; - our ability to apply for regulatory approval; - the commercialization of our product candidates, if approved; - our manufacturing plans; - our sales, marketing and distribution capabilities and strategy; - market acceptance of any product we successfully commercialize; - the pricing, coverage and reimbursement of our product candidates, if approved; - the implementation of our business model, strategic plans for our business and product candidates; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and our ability to defend and enforce any such intellectual property rights; - our ability to enter into strategic arrangements, collaborations and/or commercial partnerships in the United States and other territories and the potential benefits of such arrangements; - · our estimates regarding expenses, capital requirements and needs for additional financing; - our expectations regarding how far into the future our cash on hand will fund our ongoing operations; - the impact of COVID-19, including the responsive measures taken by governmental authorities and others, on our clinical trials, on future commercialization of, and future demand for, our products, available funding, our operations and the economy in general, which may precipitate or exacerbate other risks and/or uncertainties; - our financial performance; - · developments relating to our competitors and our industry; - the outcome, impact, effects and results of our evaluation of corporate, organizational, strategic, financial and financing alternatives, including the terms, timing, structure, value, benefits and costs of any corporate, organizational, strategic, financial or financing alternative and our ability to complete one at all; - our ability to continue as a going concern; - · our ability to maintain compliance with listing requirements of the Nasdaq Global Market; and - · our planned rights offering.

 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described in "Risk Factors" and elsewhere in this Quarterly Report.
 Moreover, we operate in a very competitive and rapidly changing environment, and new risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this Quarterly Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements
+In light of these risks, uncertainties and assumptions, the forwardlooking events and circumstances discussed in this Quarterly Report may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.